$h^1\ne h_1$ for Anderson t-motives

 The t-motives satisfying this condition are called uniformizable.
 If $M$ is uniformizable then $H_1(M)$ is isomorphic to the lattice $L(M)$ of $M$, where $L(M)\subset \p^n$.
-See [G], 5.9.11.3 for details (multiplication by $T$ in $H_1(M)$ corresponds to the multiplication by $\th$ in $L(M)$).
+See [G], 5.9.11.3 for details (multiplication by $T$ in $H_1(M)$ corresponds to the linear transformation $\th I_n +N$ in $L(M)$, see (1.3.1) for the definition of $N$.
+Particularly, if $N=0$ then the multiplication by $T$ in $H_1(M)$ corresponds to the multiplication by $\th$ in $L(M)$).

 We have a natural question.
 Let $M$ be any t-motive.